-If you’re a farmer looking for a more profitable harvest in the fall of 2019, hemp is the crop of choice.
-But don’t go into the field alone–give Nemadji a call to learn more about our hemp farmer partnership program.
+If you’re a farmer looking for a more profitable harvest, hemp is the crop of choice.
+But don’t go into the field alone – give Nemadji a call to learn more about our hemp farmer partnership program.
 We’ll get you set up for success so that you don’t lose out on this lucrative opportunity.

 According to the recent Des Moines Register article, “Iowans hope to cash in big on hemp.
 But they need lawmakers’ help to make it happen,” the uses of hemp are near unlimited, with the Iowa Hemp Association’s board president, Christopher Disbro, saying that the Farm Bills “hemp provision opens up production of a plant that can be used for food and animal bedding, as well as to make cloth, high-protein feed, fuel and plastics that are biodegradable” (Eller 2019).

 Indeed, many large companies utilize hemp in their products.
 Even North Face uses “hemp fiber in their winter gear” (Eller 2019).
 In addition to these raw material goods, hemp can also be used to extract cannabidiols (or CBD), which is marijuana’s non-psychoactive cousin.
 Today, CBD is being put in everything from lotions to smoothies on Venice Beach.

 It doesn’t stop there, according to Alex Halperin’s article in The Guardian, “The hemp revival: why marijuana’s cousin could soon be big business,” the seeds are a good source of protein and hemp can be turned “into a building material known as hempcrete, which is currently easier to access in parts of Europe than the US.
 A bridge in sixth-century Gaul was built from hempcrete” (Halperin 2018).